Orika Africa

 Electricity

 230 V AC, 50 Hz.
-Socket types: C and J. Bring your own adapter.
-Power cuts and voltage fluctuations can occur even in Kigali.
-Safari lodges on generator or solar power may limit socket access to the main lounge areas.
+Socket types: C and J. Come prepared with your own plug adapter.
+Even in Kigali, power outages and voltage dips are not uncommon.
+At lodges running on generator or solar energy, electrical outlets may only be available in the main guest lounge.

 Packing List